 Reasons for Inducing Labor

 • Going past your due date: For most women, labor begins by week 40.
-However, doctors may wait until the 42nd week (2 weeks after the estimated due date) to declare the mother overdue and recommends induced labor.
+However, if the infant shows no signs of distress, doctors may wait until the 42nd week (2 weeks after the estimated due date) to declare the pregnancy “overdue,” and medically induce labor.
+Allowing the pregnancy to continue past 42 weeks increases the risk of a difficult delivery due to the large size of the infant, meconium aspiration, or infant death.

-• Restart or stimulate labor: If initial normal labor slow downs after several hours, artificial stimulation may be used to restart contractions.
+• Restart or stimulate labor: If a natural labor slow downs after several hours, artificial stimulation may be used to restart the contractions.

-• Health issues of the mother: If the mother has diabetes, hypertension, heart disease, pulmonary disease, abruptio placentae, an infection or other health issues that might put the mother or baby at risk, inducing labor can prevent complications of birth.
+• Health issues of the mother: If the mother has gestational diabetes, hypertension, heart disease, pulmonary disease, an infection or other health issues that might put her or baby at risk, inducing labor can prevent birth complications.

-• Fetal growth: If the fetus is not growing at is should.
+• Fetal growth: If the fetus is not growing well.
+This may or may not be associated with insufficient fluid in the amniotic sac.

 • Fetal death.